Structures

 - 2008.
 Guadarrama (Spain)

-Apart from this important annual event, several seminars of a more regional dimension are organized (e.g. Montreux Fall seminar, Lérins Island in France, and Dolomites Seminar in Italy, etc ). (see the calendar)
+Apart from this important annual event, several seminars of a more regional dimension are organized (e.g. Montreux Fall seminar, Lérins Island in France, and Alpine Budo Seminar in Italy, etc ). (see the calendar)

 Comitee